lvtk/lvtk/README.md

 # LVTK3

 Minimal C++ library with Lua bindings and console.
 Write your LV2 plugins and gui's in C++.

-## Heavy Development
+The Widgets library can be used in any project, it is not directly tied to LV2 UI.

-API's will break from time to time until the core system is ready.
+**Heavy Development:** API's will break from time to time until the core system is ready.
 Plugin/UI templates are largely unchanged, but could radically change in terms of API.

 ## Minimal by Design

 LVTK is intended to be used as a subproject by LV2 plugin and UI developers.
 Docs, Lua Bindings, the Widgets Demo, Lilv wrapper tests, and the `lvtk.lv2` plugins are disabled by default so plugin developers don't have to worry about it.
 If packaging, these items will need enabled manually via a meson native/cross file or the command line. see [meson_options.txt](meson_options.txt)

-## Built-In Widgets
+## Widgets

 | Widget            | Status  | Purpose              |
 |-------------------|---------|----------------------|